MrGunflame/DynamicTournament/docs/v3/tournaments/brackets/matches.md

 ## Websocket protocol

 The upgraded websocket connection uses a custom binary protocol.
-The protocol differenciates between *Requests*, which are only sent by the client  and *Response*, which are only sent be the server.
+The protocol differenciates between *Requests*, which are only sent by the client  and *Responses*, which are only sent be the server.
 The protocol is full-duplex: both the client and server can start sending data independently from each other.